jordi-pujol/wwanHotspot/README.md

    ```
    /etc/init.d/wwanHotspot scan
    ```
-If we update the config file while wwanHotspot is running we must reload the daemon, because the change is not detected if this application was not installed by a package.
+If we update the config file while wwanHotspot is running we must reload the daemon, the change is not detected in my actual version of OpenWrt.
    ```
-   /etc/init.d/wwanHotspot reload # not required
+   /etc/init.d/wwanHotspot reload # maybe required or not
    ```
 A log is written to the file "/var/log/wwanHotspot".